k-barber/ccmb-doc/content/Adventure Log/251 - Axing Questions to the Second Brain.md

 log number: 251
 date: 2025-11-04
 ---
 Seven and I met up again at some tomb we'd both been hired to investigate.
-Last time we worked together was that wendigo situation - thought I watched Seven get torn apart by the thing, but here he was, mostly intact.
+Last time we worked together was that wendigo situation - thought I watched Seven get torn apart by the thing, but here she was, mostly intact.
 Well, except for the arm.
 New prosthetic, looks magical.
-Didn't ask too many questions about how he survived or where he got the replacement.
+Didn't ask too many questions about how she survived or where he got the replacement.
 We've all got our secrets.

 The job was simple enough on paper: retrieve a magical axe from a tomb built by some Purple Witch.
 The axe had apparently been given to a barbarian ages ago.
 We found a control panel near the entrance with three buttons - red, blue, and green.
 Green opened a door, red controlled some kind of defense system, and blue was a mystery.

 Hit the green button and a door opened to reveal a room with an acid pit.
 Pillars stuck out of the acid at various heights, most in rough shape.
 Bones floating in there too - always a good sign.
 Spotted two levers on the far side of the room.

-Seven can apparently just walk on walls, which made crossing easier for him.
+Seven can't apparently just walk on walls, which made crossing harder for her.
 I had to jump pillar to pillar.
 Found a bear trap on one of them - Seven used some kind of rope spell to help me leapfrog over it.
 Made it to the levers and pulled one.
 Heard a click somewhere to the north.

 We experimented with the control panel buttons.
 Blue drained a massive amount of water from somewhere - turned out there was a fountain system throughout the place.
 Red we left alone for the moment, figured it might be keeping defenses off.